How Tariffs and U.S. Housing Trends Shape $MHK’s Outlook

 Understanding Transportation Trends Through Cass Index Charts

 I’m writing a Portfolio Action [PA] to RIM’s clients and referencing the chart below.
 I’m posting it here so my clients can see a more complete explanation of the Cass Transportation Indexes and—if on a computer—zoom in on the chart itself.
 As always, here is a disclaimer: the charts I share with you are for my professional use.
-I share them without “as is” because I want you to know what I do daily.
+I share them “as is” because I want you to know what I do daily.
 Therefore, they are not “presentation ready” charts.
 They are busy, with a lot of lines.
 However, they serve their purpose well: quickly displaying information (lots of it) to me.
 So take the time to analyze the charts I’m sharing with you, so you can absorb all the information they portray.

 Let’s go to the charts themselves.
 On the left, the most crucial series are the shipments (dark blue) and expenses (dark red).
 The series covers all modes of domestic transportation, but truckload shipments account for more than 50% of the index.
 LTL (Less Than Truckload) is close to 25%.
 So, this is mostly a trucking-related index.